YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 This creates the region cusreg and connects it to the segment cusseg. -d[ynamic] is a required qualifier that takes the associated segment-name as a value.

-* ADD segment cusreg, if it does not exist, and link it to a file.
+* ADD segment cusseg, if it does not exist, and link it to a file.

   .. code-block:: bash